DUNE/dune-justin/docs/job-factory.md

 The Generic Job Factory agent creates and submits HTCondor jobs, which are each assigned to a specific execution site.
-It uses a mixture of matching successes, the outcome of test matches against the [justIn database](database.md), and site limits set in the database to determine how many generic jobs to submit and have waiting at each site.
+It uses a mixture of matching successes, the outcome of test matches against the [justIN database](database.md), and site limits set in the database to determine how many generic jobs to submit and have waiting at each site.